What is anti-social behaviour?

 - Normal household noise

 - Display of non-offensive items such as flags during national sporting events

 - One-off celebrations where persons involved behave reasonably

 How to report anti-social behaviour

 If you are a social housing tenant you should contact your landlord and ask to speak to your housing officer or ASB team.

 Alternatively if you are a home owner or private tenant then please contact the Community Safety Team

 Anti-social behaviour case review

-The ASB case review is a process that has been introduced to allow members of the public to ask the Safer Trafford Integrated Partnership Team to review their collective response to complaints of anti-social behaviour (includes Trafford Council, Greater Manchester Police, Trafford Housing Trust, Irwell Valley, Your housing group and numerous smaller registered providers).
+The ASB case review (also known as the Community Trigger) is a process that has been introduced to allow members of the public to ask the Safer Trafford Integrated Partnership Team to review their collective response to complaints of anti-social behaviour (includes Trafford Council, Greater Manchester Police, Trafford Housing Trust, Irwell Valley, Your Housing Group and numerous smaller registered providers).

 If you would like to apply for an ASB Case review, please complete the online ASB case review form